Marine Recreational Information Program

 NOAA Fisheries’ Marine Recreational Information Program is a state-regional-federal partnership that collects recreational fishing data and produces estimates of total recreationa

-NOAA Fisheries’ Marine Recreational Information Program is the state-regional-federal partnership that develops, improves, and implements a national network of surveys to measure how many fish anglers catch and how many trips they take.
-The data we collect help scientists and managers assess and maintain sustainable fish stocks.
+NOAA Fisheries’ Marine Recreational Information Program is the state-regional-federal partnership that develops, improves, and implements a national network of recreational fishing surveys to estimate total recreational catch.
+Our recreational fisheries statistics help scientists and managers assess and maintain sustainable fish stocks.

-The Marine Recreational Information Program operates as a partnership.
-NOAA Fisheries maintains a central role in developing survey and estimation methods, administering recreational fishing surveys, and producing estimates of recreational catch.
-Regional and state partners identify information needs, coordinate survey operations and on-site data collection, and participate in quality assurance and quality control procedures.
+NOAA Fisheries maintains a central role in developing data collection and estimation methods, administering recreational fishing surveys, and producing recreational fisheries statistics.
+Regional and state partners identify data collection priorities, coordinate survey operations, and participate in quality assurance and quality control procedures.

-NOAA Fisheries is committed to using the best available science to produce its recreational catch estimates.
+NOAA Fisheries has made significant improvements to how we collect, analyze, and report recreational fishing data.
+We continue to leverage emerging science and statistical expertise to meet stock assessment and management needs.
+Our survey and estimation methods undergo extensive testing, evaluation, and peer review.
 Our survey and data standards help ensure the integrity of our data collection efforts and the quality of our recreational fisheries statistics.
-Ongoing research improves data collection across the United States.
-And quality assurance and quality control procedures minimize the potential for errors in the information we publish.
+And our data review process minimizes the potential for errors in the information we publish.

 The Modernizing Recreational Fisheries Management Act of 2018 requires NOAA Fisheries to report on certain aspects of the Marine Recreational Information Program’s work.
-As of January 2021, the agency has submitted a report on its incorporation of recreational fishing data from state agencies and non-governmental sources.
-Reports on our plans to enhance existing state data collection partnerships and continue our progress toward the recommendations of a 2017 National Academies of Sciences review are under development.
+As of June 2022, the agency has submitted the following reports:

 In 2018, anglers in Hawaii and along the Atlantic and Gulf coasts took almost 185 million saltwater fishing trips.
 Two-thirds of those trips took place from shore.